 European Doctoral Program in Quantitative Economics

-The European Doctoral Program in Quantitative Economics, the EDP, is a program of doctoral studies in economics organised jointly by the
+The European Doctoral Program in Quantitative Economics (EDP), is a program of doctoral studies in economics organised jointly by:

 Université Catholique de Louvain (Belgium)